How to Save Money on London Hotels for a 5 to 7 Night Stay (2026)

 • Mix flexible and non refundable nights.
 Once you are sure of your plans, look at non-refundable rates for some nights.
 They are often cheaper than fully flexible ones.
 One compromise is to keep the first night or two flexible, then lock in the remaining nights at a lower non-refundable rate once you know you are definitely travelling.

 • Do not play chicken with big weekends.
-For major events, the usual “maybe prices will drop” thinking can backfire.
-The Marathon booking lead time has risen to an average of 83 days, and other big weekends, concerts and finals follow similar patterns.
+For major events, the usual "maybe prices will drop" thinking can backfire.
+Marathon booking lead time has risen to an average of 83 days, and other big weekends, concerts and finals follow similar patterns.
 If your dates sit on a known blockbuster, book earlier and use the flexibility tools above if you want to keep options open.

 Key idea: book something sensible early, ideally cancellable, then refine.
 Do not wait for miracles when your dates sit on top of obvious event weekends.